codepath/android_guides/Handling-Scrolls-with-CoordinatorLayout.md

 ## Third-Party Scrolling and Parallax

-In addition to using the `CoordinatorLayout` as outlined above, be sure to check out [these popular third-party libraries](https://guides.codepath.com/android/Must-Have-Libraries#scrolling-and-parallax) for scrolling and parallax effects across `ScrollView`, `ListView`, `ViewPager` and `RecyclerView`.
+In addition to using the `CoordinatorLayout` as outlined above, be sure to check out [[these popular third-party libraries|Must-Have-Libraries#scrolling-and-parallax]] for scrolling and parallax effects across `ScrollView`, `ListView`, `ViewPager` and `RecyclerView`.

 ## References